ClintH/ixfx-docs/src/pages/index.md

 - Good type definitions and documentation for improved editor experience (in VS Code at least)
 - Plain, immutable data over complicated objects
-- Favour functional approaches over OOP
+- Favour functional approaches over OOP, and try to stick to web programming conventions

 ## This documentation